Images & Videos: How Not to Kill Your Performance?

 • Responsive: Serves a small image on mobile and a large one on desktop.

-Result: The client uploads a 10 MB photo from the backoffice, but the end user only downloads 45 KB.
+Result: The client uploads a 10 MB photo from the backoffice, but the end user downloads only 45 KB.

 4. Heavy Artillery: CDNs (Cloudinary)